 Did you get a tug on your line?
 Reel it in and show off your catch!
 Don't expect good phone coverage out in the wilderness, so wait to post your new profile picture until you have Wi-Fi again in your cosy hotel.

 Step 5: Eat your reward

 Preferably do this after cleaning, filleting and cooking over a campfire.
 Were the fish not biting today?
 No worries, the guide will have other local foods to offer you, as well as some much-deserved hot coffee.

 We may have skipped over a few essential steps (like baiting the hook) but the tour guide will make everything so easy that all you'll remember afterwards is the thrill of a wilderness experience and the sense of accomplishment.

 Think you can catch a bigger fish than us?

-You should consider adding ice fishing as an optional activity to one of our winter holiday packages in Lapland or northern Norway.
+You should consider adding ice fishing as an optional activity to one of our northern lights tours or classic Lapland holiday packages.
 Just ask your friendly Nordic Visitor travel consultant for details.